avisha191/avisha191/README.md

 I'm a Computer Science undergraduate at VIT Bhopal University (CGPA 9.19/10) with a strong interest in software engineering, backend development, and building scalable applications.

-Currently working as an AI & ML Intern at Venura Technologies, where I develop enterprise Retrieval-Augmented Generation (RAG) systems using FastAPI, LangChain, and FAISS.
+Currently working as an AI and ML Intern at Venura Technologies, where I develop enterprise Retrieval-Augmented Generation (RAG) systems using FastAPI, LangChain, and FAISS.

 Outside of that, I spend time solving DSA problems, learning system design, and contributing to open source.